Fabrizio Castori: Varese

-Since 12 June 2012 he is the new head coach of Varese in Serie B.
+Since 12 June 2012, he has been the new head coach of Varese in Serie B.

 Reggina

-From October 2013 until December 2013 he had a brief stint as manager of Reggina in Serie B.
+From October 2013 until December 2013, he had a brief stint as manager of Reggina in Serie B.

 Carpi

 On 30 June 2014, Castori was announced as the new manager of Serie B team Carpi, on a one-year deal.
 He started his Carpi experience in a hugely successful way, leading the small outsider club top of the league table by the end of the first season half and turning them into strong contenders to a historical first Serie A promotion.
 He was relieved of his duties on 28 September 2015.
 He was reinstated as manager a month later on 3 November 2015.
 He was successively recalled to attempt to escape the club from relegation, which he failed on the final weekday of the season.

-He was confirmed as Carpi boss for the 2016–17 Serie B season, which ended with the club narrowly missing a top flight return, being defeated by Benevento in the promotion playoff finals; he left Carpi by mutual consent successively.
+He was confirmed as Carpi boss for the 2016–17 Serie B season, which ended with the club narrowly missing a top-flight return, being defeated by Benevento in the promotion playoff finals; he left Carpi by mutual consent successively.

 Back to Cesena

-On 1 October 2017 he accepted to move back to Cesena, taking over at the bottom of the Serie B league with the goal to save the club from relegation.
+On 1 October 2017, Castori agreed to move back to Cesena, taking over at the bottom of the Serie B league with the goal of saving the club from relegation.
 In July 2018 the club was declared bankrupt and banned from participating in the Serie B.

 Third stint at Carpi

-On 18 September 2018 he was signed by Carpi, making his second return to the club.
-The team was relegated to Serie C at the end of the 2018–19 season and he departed from the club.
+On 18 September 2018, Castori was signed by Carpi, making his second return to the club.
+The team was relegated to Serie C at the end of the 2018–19 season, and he departed from the club.